 Dr. Luma Balaa is an associate professor of English studies in LAU’s Department of English.
-She teaches Literature courses at the Undergraduate, B.A and M.A level.
+She teaches literature courses at the undergraduate, B.A. and M.A. levels.

 - Doctorate in English Studies, Strathclyde University in Glasgow, Scotland

 - Post-doctoral (post-graduate) diploma in Applied Linguistics and TESOL, Leicester University, England

 - M.A. in Contemporary Literary Studies, Lancaster University, England